-You will notice that the Amber Warning Lamp (AWL), Red Stop Lamp (RSL), Malfunction Indicator Lamp (MIL), and High Exhaust Temperature (HEST) lamp will come on.
+You will notice that the Amber Warning Lamp (AWL), Red Stop Lamp (RSL), Malfunction Indicator Lamp (MIL) will come on.
 This is the result of the DDEC computer diagnosing the system to ensure everything is functional, including the light bulbs for the warning lights.
 If everything is OK, all lights will go out in approximately five seconds.